CallumWalley/nzrse-containers/_episodes/04-build-intro.md

 {: .output}

 The first line is `BootStrap: docker`.
 This tells Singularity how the image has to be initialised. `docker` means that we are going to start with a base image from Docker Hub.
-Another common way to bootstrap is using `library`, which will grab an image from the Sylabs Cloud.
+You can also bootstrap from Syslab Cloud with `library`, SingularityHub with `shub` or `localimage` to use a base image your machine.
 The image is specified in the next line, in this case `From: ubuntu:18.04`.
 Note how we started from Ubuntu 18.04 in Docker Hub, not Sylabs Cloud, as the former version has got a bit of a richer, more useful configuration.

 Next is a section that start with the header `%post`.
 This is basically a sequence of commands to be executed to install packages in the image, in essence the same commands you would use for installation in a Linux box.
 Here we are ensuring we have an up-to-date list of packages, and then we are installing three Linux utilities.